Mission people

 Naomi Leremore serves in the Theological Education by Extension (TEE) department of the Presbyterian Church of East Africa (PCEA).
 Naomi has been serving in this role since 2013 and is based in Nairobi.

-The TEE department offers "basic theological training to all church members especially those who would otherwise not access theology due to factors of age, access, educational and financial reasons.
-The aim is to prepare the learners to understand their faith, know their church and be effective in serving God as church leaders, preachers, counsellors, and child nurturers.
-To accomplish this, the department produces and administers TEE study materials to members of the PCEA church as well of other churches who may wish to use such materials".
+The TEE department offers basic theological training to all church members, especially those who would otherwise not have access to it due to factors such as age, location, education and finances.
+The aim is to prepare learners to come to and grow in their faith, to serve effectively as church leaders, preachers, counsellors, child nurturers and active witnesses within their circles of influence.
+To accomplish this, the department produces and administers TEE study materials to members of the PCEA church as well as other churches who may wish to use such materials.

 Naomi says, “By creating educational materials that are readily available to congregations throughout Kenya and beyond, a greater impact can be made on the spiritual life and witness of the Church of Christ.
 I am passionate about using these writing opportunities to encourage and challenge others to obey the call of God on their lives.
 My prayer is that changes will come for his glory and to advance his kingdom.”

 Naomi Leremore (née Martin) trained as a teacher before being commissioned and sent overseas by her home congregation of Craigyhill Presbyterian Church, Carrickfergus Presbytery in 1991.
 Her first assignment was teaching in a secondary school in Malawi.
-Following this she relocated to Kenya firstly lecturing in Rubate Teacher Training College, then working in children’s ministry within PCEA Ruiru Parish.
-She has also trained pre-school teachers at the Lay Training Centre and helped in the writing of Sunday school teachers’ guide books.
-Naomi is married to Thomas and they have two sons.
-Thomas is the chief executive officer of Peace and Development Network, which is a civil society in Kenya, working in the sphere of peace and conflict resolution.
+Following this, she relocated to Kenya, firstly lecturing at Rubate Teacher Training College, then working in children’s ministry within PCEA Ruiru Parish.
+She has also trained pre-school teachers at the Lay Training Centre and helped in the writing of Sunday School teachers’ guidebooks.
+Naomi is married to Thomas, who works in the sphere of peace and conflict resolution.
+They have two teenage sons.

 • Thank God for his calling and guidance over the years since Naomi began her overseas service.